IdentityGuard/partner/billingWrapper/README.md

   bool isPreProd = true;    // read from config file or as desired

   TokenResponse response = await billingToken.get(request, isPreProd);
+  BillingInfo billingInfo = response.billingInfo;
+  //use this billingInfo as desired

   if (response.errors != null)
   {
     foreach (var error in response.errors)